trevismurithi/react-cleaner/README.md

 - 📊 **Code analysis**: Understand import patterns and dependencies in your codebase through the summary command
 - 🔍 **Project audit**: Identify orphaned files and assets that may have been forgotten
 - 📦 **Bundle optimization**: Find files and images that can be removed to reduce bundle size
-- 📈 **Project insights**: Analyze largest files, dependency patterns, and project statistics
+- 📈 **Project insights**: Analyze largest files, dependency patterns, file hotspots, and project statistics
+- 🔗 **Dead link detection**: Find broken image references (images in code that don't exist on disk)
+- 🔥 **Architecture insights**: Discover which files are most imported (hotspots) and identify dependency-heavy files
+- ⚠️ **Performance warnings**: Get alerted about large files (100KB+) that may impact performance
 - 🎯 **Maintenance**: Keep your codebase clean and maintainable

 ## Configuration